-National Survey of Secondary Students and Sexual Health
+National Survey of Australian Secondary Students and Sexual Health

-The following are the key findings of the National Survey of Secondary Students and Sexual Health released in July 2008.
+The following are the key findings of the National Survey of Australian Secondary Students and Sexual Health released in April 2014.

 They are arranged under the key themes of knowledge, behaviour and health.
 These findings help inform PDHPE programs in schools.

 HIV knowledge remains relatively high and comparable to the levels found in 2008.
 93% of students knew that HIV could be transmitted by sharing needles, more than 80% of students knew that the contraceptive pill does not protect against HIV and that using condoms during sex offers some protection from HIV.
 Of interest was the differences in knowledge around HIV transmission with regards to sexual partners - 95% of students knew that a woman could get HIV from having sex with a man, 90% knew that a man could get HIV from having sex with a woman and 85% knew that men could get HIV from having sex with men.
 The poorest knowledge of HIV was related to the spread of the virus by other means, 73% of students knew that a pregnant woman could pass on HIV to her baby, 74% of students knew that coughing or sneezing could not transmit HIV and only 31% of students knew that HIV cannot be transmitted by mosquitos.